janekslezak/SilentBell/README.md

 Set the time and hit start.
 After the session, details are automatically saved to your log.
 Add a note afterward if you like, or log sessions you did without the app.
 In settings, adjust default duration, sound, interval bells, preparation countdown, and toggle notes on or off.
+In iOS do not manually turn off the screen - it will prevent the sound from ringing at the end of session.

   Installation